Table of contents

 “It's the very same in business,” he says, “So most businesses usually operate within two years, they're not growing, so they quit, or they do something else, or they go bankrupt.
 But those who are staying in the game eventually grow because others who started at that same stage went out the business.
 If someone is going out of business, it means that there is a bigger slice of pie for you on the market, so you will eventually grow anyway.”

-Common challenges in Hiring For Growth
+Common challenges in hiring for growth

 Peter often helps HR teams and startups define and structure their hiring process.
 In his experience as a manager hiring global talent, the biggest problem that HR teams have is they haven’t switched their mindset from before the Pandemic.